Willem Teellinck

-Willem Teellinck (January 4, 1579, Zierikzee – April 8, 1629, Middelburg) was an influential Dutch pastor during the Further Reformation in the Netherlands.
+Willem Teellinck (4 January 1579, Zierikzee – 8 April 1629, Middelburg) was an influential Dutch pastor during the Further Reformation in the Netherlands.

 Biography

 Willem was born to Joost Teellinck, a mayor of Zierikzee, and Johanna de Jonge in 1579.
 His father died when he was 15.
 Willem received an excellent education.
 He studied at the University of St. Andrews in Scotland, and then received a doctorate from the University of Poitiers in France.
 He then lived among the Puritans in England for a time.
 It was at this time that he became a Calvinist.
 In England Willem met Martha Greendon.
 She was a Puritan woman, and the two were married.
 It was while in England that Willem also decided to become a minister and give up the pursuit of law.

 Dutch church historians tend to think of Willem, and perhaps his brother Eewout, as giving the original impulse to Precicianism as a movement.